 How to get fit for Warwan Valley trek

 Warwan Valley has been graded as a difficult trek.
 On most days, you are covering 20 kms in high altitude.
 Trekking for 20 kms each day with a backpack on can tire out even the most hardy trekkers.
 This trek demands you to be in your top physical condition.

-On Warwan Valley trek, you are trekking an average of 20 kms each day in a terrain that is not too friendly.
+On the Warwan Valley trek, you are trekking an average of 20 kms each day in a terrain that is not too friendly.
 To prepare your body, begin by jogging everyday.
-Ideally, you should be able to jog 5 kms in 25 minutes.
+Ideally, you should be able to jog 10 kms in 60 minutes.
 It takes time to cover this distance in a given time- so start slow, and increase your pace everyday.
 Swimming, cycling and stair climbing without too many breaks in between can help too.

 This is an important area you need to work on.
 At the end of this trek, you would have completed a 100 kms in 6 trekking days.
 For a trek like this, you must strengthen your core muscles.